• Skip to primary navigation

 Batter in a bowl and cooking in a waffle iron.

-• Cook Waffles - Fill the preheated, greased waffle iron with a ladle full of batter.
-Close the iron and cook for 5-8 minutes until the waffles is golden brown.
-The cook time will vary depending on your waffle iron.
+Cook Waffles – Fill the preheated, greased waffle iron with a ladle full of batter.
+Close the iron and cook for 5-8 minutes until the waffles are golden brown.
+The cooking time will vary depending on your waffle iron.

 Homemade batter breakfast after being flipped in a waffle iron.

-• Serve and Enjoy - Remove and serve immediately with your favorite toppings.
-See some of my favorite topping ideas below!
+Serve and Enjoy – Remove and serve a stack of vegan waffles with pure maple syrup, vegan butter, and your favorite toppings.

 One of the best parts about eating vegan waffles is piling on the toppings!
 Set up some bowls of toppings to make a waffle bar.